appajid/Ambarisha/README.md

 # Kelvin-Kannada
-A Unicode Kannada Font with condensed look suitable for text and paragraph with matching Latin characters.
+A Unicode Kannada Font named after famous Kannada Actor and Politician Sri Ambarisha with condensed look suitable for text and paragraph with matching Latin characters.